mira-kine/lab-11-pokemon-catcher/README.md

 const results = [
     { id: id, shown: number, picked: number },
 ]
-* get Results -- return the results array or empty array
+* getPokedex -- return the results array or empty array
-* showItem -- increment the shown key for an item
+* encounterdPokemon -- increment the encountered key for an item
-* pickItem -- increment the picked key for an item
+* capturedPokemon -- increment the captured key for an item
 ```

-## app.js logic
+## app.js:
-* make function called generateItem()
+* make function called generatePokemon()
-    * generate 2 random items
+    * generate 3 random pokemon using math.floor(math.random() * pokemons.length)
-    * call showItem for each
+    * call encounterPokemon for each -> update what is shown on the page.
+Use a while loop to run until you reach 10 encounters
-    * render the item on the page
+    * render the pokemon onto the page by setting random number to a pokemon, and rendering it with an image.

 ### ON PAGE LOAD
 * set totalPlays to 0
-* call generateItem
+* call generatePokemon -> render items on page

-### ON BUTTON CLICK
+### ON BUTTON CLICK (of radio button)
-* increment totalPlays
+* increment totalPlays (<= 10)
-* call pickItem with chosen item
+* call capturePokemon with chosen item
 * if totalPlays >= 10
     * redirect to results
 * else
-    * call generateItem
+    * call generatePokemon

 (bolded steps are mandatory, unbolded are for more advanced projects)